Wii system software: Get Connected Video Channel

-The Get Connected Video Channel or Wii & the Internet Channel (or alternatively known as the Wii + Internet Channel or Wii: See What You Can Do On the Internet) is pre-installed onto Wii console units manufactured in October 2008 or later.
+The Get Connected Video Channel or Wii & the Internet Channel (or alternatively known as the Wii + Internet Channel or Wii: See What You Can Do On the Internet) is pre-installed onto Wii console units manufactured after October 2008.
 It contains an informational video specifying the benefits of connecting the Wii console to the Internet, such as downloading extra channels, new software, Virtual Console titles, and playing games over Nintendo Wi-Fi Connection.

-The Get Connected Video Channel is the only pre-installed channel that takes up spare internal memory, and the only channel that can be manually deleted or moved to an SD card by the user.
-The channel takes up over half of the Wii's internal memory space.
-Upon connecting to the Internet and running the channel, the user will be asked if they would like to delete it.
-It cannot be re-downloaded or restored upon deletion.
+The Get Connected Video Channel is the only pre-installed channel that uses spare internal memory, and the only channel that can be manually deleted or moved to an SD card by the user.
+The channel uses over half of the Wii's internal memory space.
+Upon connecting to the internet and running the channel, the user would have the option if they would like to delete it.
+It cannot be redownloaded or restored upon deletion.

-The same video presentation contained in the channel can also be viewed on an archived version of Nintendo's official website.
+The same video presentation contained in the channel was also viewed on Nintendo's official website.

 The channel is also available in multiple languages.
 Unlike the other channels, the video in the channel is not translated digitally, but is presented in multiple dubs, which means there are multiple copies of the same video in a single channel.
 The language of the video is presented is respectively according to the Wii's language setting.
 There are three languages available in the US versions: English, French and Spanish; and six in the PAL version: English, French, Spanish, German, Italian and Dutch.